lemanschik/dspeed-hosting/security.md

-Mail-in-a-Box Security Guide
+DIREKTSPEED-Hosting Security Guide
 ============================

-Mail-in-a-Box turns a fresh Ubuntu 22.04 LTS 64-bit machine into a mail server appliance by installing and configuring various components.
+DIREKTSPEED-Hosting turns a fresh Ubuntu 22.04 LTS 64-bit machine into a domain/mail server appliance by installing and configuring various components.

-This page documents the security posture of Mail-in-a-Box.
-The term “box” is used below to mean a configured Mail-in-a-Box.
+This page documents the security posture.

 Reporting Security Vulnerabilities
 ----------------------------------